Curriculum intent, implementation and impact.

 3. Ensuring high impact on children’s social development

-Through our curriculum we intend that our children will develop a strong moral compass enabling them to go out into the world and making the right decisions for themselves and their community.
+Through our curriculum we intend that our children will develop a strong moral compass enabling them to go out into the world and make the right decisions for themselves and their community.

 We believe that children at Offley Endowed Primary school should develop a life-long love of literacy.
 We promote the correct use of the spoken word within school and the staff model the use of vocabulary at an age appropriate level for our children.
 Children are exposed to a range of reading materials throughout their time at Offley Endowed School, and we share, and are excited by the written word.

 Children develop their speaking and listening skills both in their Year groups and in whole school activities such as: Collective Worship, church services, school performances and work we do outside in our local community.